x-s0/UpKeep/README.md

 Editing and Customization
 -------------------------
-UpKeep is open-source under the MIT License (see LICENSE.txt).
+UpKeep is open-source under the MIT License (see LICENSE).
 Here’s how to modify it:

 ### Changing Scripts
 - **Location**: All .bat files are in the `scripts` folder.